 Barrow, Hanley, Mewhinney & Strauss, LLC (BHMS) has managed an active non-U.S. equities developed markets value portfolio for LACERS since November 2013.
-The Board approved a three-year contract renewal on June 23, 2020; the current contract expires on September 30, 2023.
+The Board approved a threeyear contract renewal on June 23, 2020; the current contract expires on September 30, 2023.
 At the September 8, 2020 meeting, the Committee considered the attached staff recommendation report (Attachment 1) to consent to the assignment of BHMS' contract (a legal transfer of the obligations and benefits of a contract to another party).
 BHMS has entered into an agreement to be acquired by Perpetual Limited from BHMS' current majority owner, BrightSphere Investment Group.
-Under the Investment Advisers Act of 1940 and pursuant to LACERS' contract with BHMS, this transaction constitutes a change in control of BHMS and is deemed to be a contract assignment that requires written consent of the Board.
+Under the Investment Advisers Act of 1940 and pursuant to LACERS' contract assignment that requires written consent of the Board.
 Based on staff's due diligence, no changes are anticipated to BHMS' current management and investment teams or the strategy that LACERS is invested in.
 BHMS will continue to operate autonomously from its new parent company.
 Due to the pending change in ownership of the firm, staff has placed BHMS on "On Watch" status for an initial one-year period, pursuant to the LACERS Manager Monitoring Policy.
 The Committee concurs with the recommendation to consent to the assignment of the BHMS contract.